 One year (4 semesters)

-This is usually an onsite project that addresses a concern of learning and student achievement.
-Methodology, research design and collection of data is developed during the first two semesters and data is analyzed and interpreted during the last semester of the Education Specialist degree program.
+This is an onsite project that addresses an aspect of your school’s improvement plan.
+Methodology, research design and data collection are developed during the first there semesters.
+Data is analyzed and interpreted during the last semester of the Education Specialist degree program.